pocomane/usb_pad_encoder/Readme.md

 # USB game-pad encoder with Arduino

 This is a Arduino sketch to read a various pad protocols and convert them to USB HID events.
-It is focused on pads of old consoles; right now, the following protocol are supported: SNES, atari 2600 (compatible with commodore joystick).
+It is focused on pads of old consoles like the SNES.

 # Select the protocol

 By default the sketch is configured to read the SNES protocol.
-To change it, just the `INPUT_PROTOCOL` macro at beginning of the sketch must be set to one of the supported protocols.
+To change it, just set the `INPUT_PROTOCOL` macro at beginning of the sketch to one of the following supported protocols:

+- `SNES` - To read NES or SNES pads
+- `ATARI` - To read the old DB9 joysticks used in the the Atari 2600, Commodore, and Amiga.
+This is in development, it is NOT TESTED YET !
+- `ATARI_PADDLE` - To read dual paddle controller for Atari 2600.
+This is in development, it is NOT TESTED YET !

 # Auto-fire